-The acquisition of the intangible assets must be for an arm's length amount and must be done for bona fide commercial reasons.
-The acquisition of the intangible asset(s) must not have the avoidance of tax as its main purpose or one of its main purposes.
+The acquisition of intangible assets must be for an arm's length amount and must be done for bona fide commercial reasons.
+The transaction must not have the avoidance of tax as its main purpose or one of its main purposes.